utkarshcmu/grafana.org/content/blog/2018-02-09-timeshift-ep33.md

 <div class="row row--no-gutters blog-plugin-grid">
 	<div class="col col--sm-6">
 		Aside from the huge beta release, we spent the week participating in a number of recent conferences and meetups talking about Grafana, monitoring, and observability.
-This week's TimeShift covers some of those events and rounds up some interesting Grafana-related articles from around the net.
-With the impending release, we haven't had time to review plugins, so expect a big Plugin update soon.
+This week's TimeShift covers some of those events and some interesting Grafana-related articles from around the net.
+With the impending release, we haven't had time to review plugins, so expect a big plugin update soon.
 Enjoy!
 	</div>
 	<div class="col col--sm-6">
 		<img src="/assets/img/blog/timeshift/fosdem_devroom.jpg" />